 The very act of making the list lifted me out of self-criticism and judgmental attitudes into an encouraging lightness and openness about meditation.
-Reflecting in this way awakened my awareness of how Divine Presence, once invited into our lives through spiritual practice helps to change, encourage, and uplift us.
+Reflecting in this way awakened my awareness of how Divine Presence, once invited into our lives through spiritual practice, helps to change, encourage, and uplift us.

-I suggest that making such a list periodically for yourself when you want to strengthen your meditative efforts and monitor your practice.
+I suggest making such a list periodically for yourself when you want to strengthen your meditative efforts and monitor your practice.
 Work on your list at times when you feel inward and reflective, especially immediately after meditation.
 At that time you are able to better touch and feel your soul nature.

 Here is a sample list of questions to help you get started.
 Add to the list, revise it, or create your own list.

 Since I started practicing meditation…

 - Do I have an increased sense of peace or calmness or joy throughout the day?

 - Do problems bother me less than they used to?

 - Am I less attached to having things “my way” and is it easier to flow with change?